ec-europa/joinup-dev/web/modules/custom/error_page/README.md

 # Description

-Shows a friendly page to the users when an exception or an error are thrown, instead of the white page with the error backtrace.
-The module is able to attach an Universally Unique Identifier (UUID) to each error/exception, so that the user is able to refer the error to the site's contact support team.
-The UUID is logged in the Drupal log and, optionally, injected in the log entry message.
+Shows a friendly page to the users when an exception or an error are thrown, instead of the plain page provided by Drupal core.
+The module is able to attach an Universally Unique Identifier (UUID) to each error/exception, so that the user is able to refer the error to the site's contact support team or help desk.
+The UUID is logged also in the Drupal log.

 # Technical aspects